 Squatmax-MD Belt Squat

-Another truly unique aspect of the Squatmax is that it’s rack-mounted.
+Another unique aspect of the Squatmax is that you can mount it to your squat rack.
 It’s highly adaptable so that it fits a large number of racks from numerous manufacturers.
 This versatility makes it a great option, as most other belt squat machines are space eaters.
-For this reason, the Squatmax is terrific for the garage/home gym owner, or anyone who is generally tight on space.
+For this reason, the Squatmax-MD is terrific for the garage/home gym owner, or anyone who is generally tight on space.